-Students who plan to go on to study 'A' Levels and apply to go to university will need to study English Baccalaureate (EBacc) qualifications, including Separate Science, Humanities (Geography and History) and Spanish.
+Students who plan to go on to study 'A' Levels and apply to go to university may be recommended to study English Baccalaureate (EBacc) qualifications, including Triple Science, Humanities (Geography and History) and/or Spanish.

-Students who wish to study Separate Science (worth 3 GCSEs) must have a desire to study three sciences at A level and study competitive Science courses at university, such as Veterinary Science or Medicine.
-All other students will study the Double Award Science (worth 2 GCSEs) course, which is still widely regarded as a pathway to A level studies and beyond in Science.
+Students who wish to study Separate Science must have a desire to study three sciences at A level and study competitive Science courses at university, such as Veterinary Science or Medicine.
+All other students will study the Double Award Science course, which still is widely regarded as a pathway to A level studies and beyond in Science.